gwilku/jscan-docs/jeep/jeep.rst

 .. note:: This is *NOT A FULL LIST* of features available for modification, rather a colletion of more complex, vehicle-specific settings.
 For a complete list of features go to the JScan app and use demo mode connection.

-.. note:: Activation is a "live" change that will **NOT** be stored after vehicle restart.

-.. note:: Adaptations are permanent.

 ***********************
 Wrangler JK (2009-2018)
 ***********************